 Lower stories

-There is an arcade surrounding the ground (or first) story of both buildings, exposing some of the superstructure's columns to plain view.
-The ground stories of both buildings have glass walls; the lobbies have transparent glass, while the service areas next to each lobby have opaque glass, in a similar manner to Mies's earlier German Pavilion.
-The glass walls were backlit from inside during the nighttime, giving the impression that each tower was floating.
+An arcade surrounds the ground (or first) story of both buildings, exposing some of the superstructure's columns to plain view.
+The ground stories of both buildings have glass walls; the lobbies have transparent glass and the service areas next to each lobby opaque glass, similar to Mies's earlier German Pavilion.
+The glass walls are backlit from inside during the nighttime, giving the impression that each tower was floating.
 Although Mies's decision to use opaque windows has been cited as a practical way to conceal the mechanical equipment, they also highlighted the superstructure's columns at night.

 Upper stories

 The designs of 860–880 Lake Shore Drive's superstructures and facades are closely correlated, in contrast to Mies's later designs where the facade had little, if anything, to do with the superstructure.
 Each bay is divided by concrete-encased columns at the buildings' perimeters.
 The concrete columns cannot be seen from the outside, as they are hidden behind steel plates, which have I-beams welded to them, matching the designs of the mullions between the windows.
 In both buildings, the columns at each corner are covered with steel plates on two sides.
-Although the mullions are equidistant, the columns protrude about 9 inches (230 mm) into each bay, so the two outer windows in each bay (immediately next to the columns) are narrower than the two inner windows.
-Adjacent mullions and spandrels formed rectangles that were similar in proportion to the footprints of each building.
-860–880 Lake Shore Drive was Mies's only design where the curtain wall was flush with the exterior columns; in all of his other designs, the curtain wall was either hung outside or was recessed into the superstructure.
-The facades lacked other traditional design details such as cornices, and there are also no balconies.
+Although the mullions are equidistant, the columns protrude about 9 inches (23 cm) into each bay, so the two outer windows in each bay (immediately next to the columns) are narrower than the two inner windows.
+Adjacent mullions and spandrels for rectangles that were similar in proportion to the footprints of each building.
+860–880 Lake Shore Drive was Mies's only design where the curtain wall is flush with the exterior columns; in all of his other designs, the curtain wall is either hung outside or was recessed into the superstructure.
+The facades lack other traditional design details such as cornices, and there are also no balconies.

 Interior

-Beneath both buildings are two basements with storage space, refrigerators, laundry rooms, and sitting rooms.
-There is also a garage with 100 or 116 parking spots below both buildings.
+Beneath both buildings are two basements with storage space, deep freezers, laundry rooms, and sitting rooms.
+There is also a garage below both buildings; sources disagree on whether it has 100 or 116 parking spots.
 Barcelona chairs are installed in the lobby of either tower.
 The core of each building is used for circulation and includes elevators, hallways, and stairs.
 Each building has two elevators that serve all stories.
 The cores also contain each apartment's bathrooms and kitchens.

 Apartments

 The apartment layouts are influenced by the facades' designs and the buildings' footprints.
 Mies had originally proposed arranging the apartments in an open plan, but Greenwald forced Mies to add walls between the rooms in each apartment.
+After his open-plan floor layouts were rejected, Mies almost quit the project entirely.
 Mies also wanted to add a service entrance to each apartment, but this was discarded from the final plan.
 The final arrangement was a compromise between Mies's original concept and Greenwald's requirements, and many of the units have since been combined.
 Similarly to Mies's earlier Farnsworth House in Plano, Illinois, bedrooms and other living spaces are positioned around the kitchens and bathrooms in the core.
 The dining alcoves in the north tower's apartments abut the core, while the alcoves in the south tower's apartments abut the curtain wall.
 The building's 21-by-21-foot (6.4 by 6.4 m) square bays influenced the interior layout; for example, living rooms span the entire width of a bay, while dining rooms and bedrooms span half a bay.

 When the buildings were finished in 1951, the apartments had a myriad of closets, and Mies said that the full-height windows on the facade provided a plethora of natural light.
-The units also had radiant heating systems, and there are convection heaters near the windows.
-Originally, the towers had no building-wide air conditioning; Mies's original plans for a central air system, which would have cooled the apartments, were canceled due to a lack of money.
-Instead, dozens of apartments were retrofitted with air-conditioning units.
+The units also have radiant heating systems, and there are convection heaters near the windows.
+Originally, the towers had no building-wide air conditioning; Mies's original plans for a central air system, which would have cooled the apartments, were canceled due to its expense.
+Instead, dozens of residents retrofitted their apartments with air-conditioning units.
 Mies wanted each floor to look exactly the same from the outside, so the same gray color was used for all of the curtains directly behind each window.
 Behind each curtain is a rail where occupants could install a curtain of their own design.
-Several tenants modified their own apartments; for example, the Harvey family in the south tower decorated their apartment with ancient artifacts, while the Ets Hokin family decorated their unit in the same building in bright colors.
+Several tenants decorated their own apartments in their own styles.
 Though the finishes, kitchens, and bedrooms in some apartments have since been modified, much of Mies's original design remains intact.

 History

-In 1946, the real estate developer Herbert Greenwald became acquainted with the architect Ludwig Mies van der Rohe, while the latter was developing the Farnsworth House in Plano, Illinois.
+In 1946, Greenwald became acquainted with Mies, who then was developing Farnsworth House in Plano, Illinois.
 Though Greenwald was thirty years younger than Mies, they remained frequent collaborators until Greenwald died in 1959.
-Greenwald was motivated to develop buildings of high architectural quality, rather than focusing on profit.
+Greenwald was motivated to develop buildings of high architectural quality.
 Additionally, the 1933 Century of Progress world's fair had spurred the construction of modern architecture in Chicago, and architects such as Mies and Loebl Schlossman & Hackl had been inspired to build modernist structures there.

 The first building Greenwald hired Mies to design was the Promontory Apartments on South Lake Shore Drive, completed in 1949.
-Due to World War II-era steel shortages, that building had a reinforced concrete facade, rather than the steel and glass facade Mies had wanted.
+Due to World War II-era steel shortages, that building had a reinforced concrete facade, rather than the steel-and-glass facade Mies had wanted.
 Mies nonetheless drew up an alternate plan for a structure with a steel-and-glass facade, which he later reused for 860–880 Lake Shore Drive.
-Mies had been considering a steel-and-glass skyscraper for three decades but had been unable to realize his design; as early as 1920, he had been drawing up designs for towers with steel skeletons.
+Before the Lake Shore Drive project, Mies had been considering a steel-and-glass skyscraper for three decades but had been unable to realize his design; as early as 1920, he had been drawing up designs for towers with steel skeletons.
 After the Promontory Apartments were completed, Mies and Greenwald had considered several other designs along Lake Michigan, which were ultimately not built.

 Development